GabrielleNLandry/Mood-Tracker-App/README.md

 Both should render PNGs (not HTML).

 **📦 Deployment Steps Documentation**
-Describe how you registered, built, and submitted the app

 1) Registration
 * Service Worker Registration: Configured vite-plugin-pwa with registerType: 'autoUpdate' and injectRegister: 'auto' so the service worker registers automatically in production.